mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 6. Copy to microSD card

 Mount the microSD card you are using with the BME Devkit on your computer (mine has an SD-CARD slot) and use a file manager to copy the board file into the root of the SD-CARD (FAT format and no bigger than 32GB).
 The file name will be similar to this: 2023_05_03_12_54_BoardConfiguration.bmeconfig.
-My computer has an adapter for the microSD.
+You may need an adapter for the microSD.

 7. Eject the SD-CARD and put it back in the BME688-Devkit